hbtch/pet-project/README.md

 Hi!
-This is my first project.
+This is my first team project.